g00351263/RobotCar_Myo_Pi3/README.md

 [PyoConnect](http://www.fernandocosentino.net/pyoconnect/)

-3. Using the python run the scripts on command line i.e. python project.py.
+3. Using the python version -- run the scripts on command line i.e. python project.py.

 4. Wear the Myo armband on any of arm just below elbow.
 	1. Click here for learn how to use Myo.